 Climate Whirl is rooted in the cross-disciplinary research being done at the Helsinki University Hyytiälä forestry field station and Institute for Atmospheric and Earth System Research (INAR) in Finland.
 The Arts Programme engages artists to interpret and disseminate scientific knowledge about the interactions between forests and the atmosphere.
 We specifically regard the influence that boreal forests have on the climate, and we wish to enhance the dialogue between researchers and artists working at these stations.
 Neither research nor viewpoints are tied to certain disciplines or species.
 Instead, we look for encounters and interplay between sciences, arts, people, trees and other organisms.

 The cutting edge research done at the station is documented, and the results are published in international peer-reviewed journals.
 However, there is a long way from publishing in scientific journals to making the results to public knowledge or discussion.
 Plenty of interesting research and development does not get the attention it deserves.

 Climate Whirl seeks and creates opportunities for interactions between scientific and artistic research.
 We seek to open up research processes and concrete procedures for wider audience.
 We look for new models of though and action, that might shake traditional ways of making, but that enable encounters in new, different cognitive levels (experience-emotions-knowledge).

-The programme started in 2011.
-So far it has implemented interactive carbontree.fi website, and an artist-in-residency since 2013.
-Other activities that are conducted under the programme include workshops, exhibitions, and seminars.
-These events bring together scientific and artistic research, and tranfer cross-disciplinary knowledge outside the expert communities.
+The Arts Program started in 2011.
+So far the activities have included workshops, exhibitions, seminars and artist residences.
+The program brings together scientific and artistic research, and tranfer cross-disciplinary knowledge outside the expert communities.

-Agnes Meyer-Brandis was selected the first residency artist of Hyytiälä Forestry Field station.
+Agnes Meyer-Brandis was selected the first residency artist of Hyytiälä Forestry Field station in 2013.
 Agnes worked at Hyytiälä during two summers in 2013-14.
 During the residency she created an installation called Teacup Tools and lead the Tealemetree Workshop.
 Both are closely linked with the aerosol research done at the SMEAR II research station in Hyytiälä.

 In August 2015, the opening of Tealemetree Station by Meyer-Brandis was celebrated as part of the 20th anniversary party of SMEAR II research station.
 A seminar called Forest-Climate-Time was organized in Helsinki in April 2017.